Jep3804/binary-gui-1/README.md

 Clicking each button would take you to a converter, which consists of a textbox in which you can type either a binary string (consisting of only zeroes and ones) or a positive integer.
 Below the textbox is a ```go back``` button which will take you back to the main menu.

+To run and open the app:
+      1. Make sure you have python3 installed
+      2. type ```python3 main.py``` to run the executable

 Feel free to play around with the GUI and the code

 Enjoy!